• My Story

 If you can’t immediately wash your sweaty clothes, hang them up to dry before tossing them into the laundry hamper.
 Damp garments increase bacterial growth and can worsen the foul smell.

-Sleepwear Can Be Washed After A Few Wears
+Sleepwear Can Be Washed After a Few Wears

 In the case of sleepwear, you can use them up to three times before washing your pajamas.
 Since you are only wearing the clothes in bed and won’t be exposed to dirt and germs outside your home, it is acceptable to reuse worn sleepwear.